Sued for Debt in Massachusetts? Here's What to Do Next

 Massachusetts Consumer Protection Act (Chapter 93A)

 In addition to the federal FDCPA, Massachusetts has its own consumer protection law that may provide additional rights and remedies against debt collectors.
-Violations of state law can result in additional damages.
+Violations of state law can carry additional statutory damages, attorney fees, and in some jurisdictions treble or punitive damages — read the FAQs below for the specifics.

 How long to respond in Massachusetts?